YCChenVictor/blog-frontend/_posts/rails/Elementary/2021-02-18-Struture-Route-Controller.md

 ## Routes (2) (RESTful API)

-REST means Representational State Transfer.
-The [full explanation](之後要設定連結到 what-is-RESTful-API 那篇).
+REST means Representational State Transfer ([full explanation](之後要設定連結到 what-is-RESTful-API 那篇)).
 The benefit of RESTful API is unity.
 All coders have the consensus to write it in the same form.
 The direct implementation in rails is to use `resources` method as follow:
 <img src="/assets/img/1_qGzuUl1QZXrzLIrEjFjV1A.png" alt="">

 Then we can use again